Hit-and-run manhunt: Police authorised to carry arms as search for fugitive continues

 The woman's sentiments have been shared by others on social media.

-Another friend wrote, "such sad news, Deano Amies you didn't deserve that, no one does, wow shocked, RIP", and "RIP Deano Amies I'll treasure our memories can't believe this has happened, rest easy cuz x".
+Another friend wrote, "such sad news, Deano Amies you didn't deserve that, no one does, wow, shocked, RIP", and "RIP Deano Amies I'll treasure our memories can't believe this has happened, rest easy cuz x".

-Canterbury homeless advocates Street Wise also posted of Amies death, confirming he was one of their street community.
+Canterbury homeless advocates Street Wise also posted of Amies' death, confirming he was one of their street community.

 "One of our Street Whānau tragically lost their lives in a hit-and-run in New Brighton," they wrote.